t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 protocols,
 data serialization mechanisms, naming and addressing conventions, and operate in the common security perimeter.
-In a way, these are environmental conditions in which the nodes need to operate in order to achieve full interoperability.
+In effect, these are environmental conditions in which the nodes need to operate in order to achieve full interoperability.

 IoT standard needs to indicate which of these elements are included in its